adriangb/scikeras/README.md

 [![build status](https://secure.travis-ci.org/adriangb/sklearn_keras_wrap.png?branch=master)](https://travis-ci.org/github/adriangb/sklearn_keras_wrap) [![Coverage Status](https://codecov.io/gh/adriangb/sklearn_keras_wrap/branch/master/graph/badge.svg)](https://codecov.io/gh/adriangb/sklearn_keras_wrap)

 The goal of this project is to provide wrappers for Keras models so that they can be used as part of a `Scikit-Learn` workflow.
 These wrappers seeek to emulate the base classes found in `sklearn.base`.
-Three wrappers are provided:

-1. `BaseWrapper`: basic implementation that wraps Keras models for use with `Scikit-Learn` workflows.
-Inherit from this wrapper to build other types of estimators, ex a [Transformer](https://scikit-learn.org/stable/modules/generated/sklearn.base.TransformerMixin.html).
-Refer to `KerasClassifier` and `KerasRegressor` for inspiration.
-2. `KerasClassifier`: implements the `Scikit-Learn` classifier interface, akin to `sklearn.base.ClassifierMixin`.
-By default, scoring is done using `sklearn.metrics.accuracy_score`.
-3. `KerasRegressor`: implements the `Scikit-Learn` classifier interface, akin to `sklearn.base.RegressorMixin`.
-By default, scoring is done using `sklearn.metrics.r2_score`.
-Note that `Keras` does *not* have R2 as a built in loss function.
-A basic implementation of a `Keras` compatible R2 loss funciton is provided in `KerasRegressor.root_mean_squared_error`.

 This project was originally part of Keras itself, but to simplify maintenence and implementation it is now hosted in this repository.